Non-archimedean topological monoids: Preliminaries and some examples of topological monoids

-\begin{remark} For every topological group $G$ denote by $\rm{End}(G)$ the monoid of all continuous endomorphisms.
-If $G$ is compact, then $\rm{End}(G)$ is a topological monoid with respect to the compact open topology, which, by the compactness of $G$, is the topology of uniform convergence.
+\begin{remark} For every topological group $G$ denote by $\rm{End}(G)$ the monoid of all continuous endomorphisms under the usual composition.
+If $G$ is compact, then $\rm{End}(G)$ is a topological monoid with respect to the compact-open topology, which, by the compactness of $G$, is the topology of uniform convergence.

 If $G$ is discrete, then we get on $\rm{End}(G)$ the pointwise topology.
 This is a topological submonoid of $(G^G,\circ,\tau_p)$.
 If $G$ is a discrete ring, then $\rm{End}_{R}(G) \subset \rm{End}(G)$ is the submonoid of all \textit{ring endomorphisms} $G \to G$. \end{remark}